trixi-framework/TrixiBottomTopography.jl/docs/src/conversion.md

 ...
 y_n
 ```
-To interpolate two dimensional data:
+And to interpolate two dimensional data:
 ```
 # Number of x values
 n